hemathens/funny-toggles/README.md

 # Funny Toggles Showcase

 A playful, interactive collection of 15 uniquely animated CSS/JavaScript toggles, each with its own character and theme.
-Explore a world of quirky, flabbergasting toggle animations—from black hole warps and disco balls to jellyfish drifts and ninja flips—all in one scrolling ribbon!
+Explore a world of quirky, flabbergasting toggle animations—from black hole warps and to basketball and flips—all in one scrolling ribbon!

 ![Fun Toggle Ribbon](./screenshot.gif)